ionoid/docs.ionoid.io/docs/Register/register.md

 ## Connect to your Ionoid IoT account

-Once you registered and create account, you have to check your email to activate your account.
+Once you registered, you have to check your email to activate your Ionoid IoT account.

-- Connect to your email.
-- Notice an email **Ionoid IoT** from **support@ionoid.io**.
+- Check your email box, and notice an new message **Ionoid IoT** from **support@ionoid.io**.

 ![Mail link](VerifyEmail.png)
 - Click on **Verify Email** to activate your account.
-- The link will automatically logs you into your **ionoid** account.
+- The link will automatically logs you into your **Ionoid IoT** account.

 ![Account Confirmed](AccountConfirmed.png)